The Definition of a Franchise

 What is a franchise?

 Unlike being an employee, a franchisee isn’t paid a salary.
 Instead, they get to keep most of the profits their business makes for themselves, after paying small annual fees that cover things like advertising, marketing and general business support.
-Your franchisor will not interfere in the day-to-day running of your business, and you’ll be free to recruit staff and make other key decisions as you wish.
+While franchisees run their own day-to-day operations, they must follow the systems and brand standards set by the franchisor.

 The International Franchise Association, the world’s largest franchise association, defines franchising as: